Introduction

 The Towering Inferno, as the film was now called, was given a $14 million budget – a large sum at the time.
 Allen used a large portion of it to hire a dream cast.
 It included Paul Newman, Steve McQueen, William Holden, Faye Dunaway, Fred Astaire, Jennifer Jones, Robert Wagner, Robert Vaughn, Richard Chamberlain, Susan Blakely, and even O.J.
 Simpson.

 To recreate the burning skyscraper, an 80-foot model was built on 20th Century Fox’s backlot.
 In addition, a record of 57 sets was built for the film.
 By the time they finished shooting, only eight would be left standing.
-The rest would be burned to the ground or blown up during the course of the production.
+The rest would be burned to the ground or blown up during the production.

 Top Billing

-As part of both their contracts, both Newman and McQueen were promised top billing in the film.
+As part of their contracts, both Newman and McQueen were promised top billing in the film.
 McQueen interpreted this as meaning he would have as many lines as anyone else.
-At night he would go through the script and add them up and compare the total to what Paul Newman had.
+At night he would go through the script add them up and compare the total to what Paul Newman had.
 If there was a discrepancy, the scriptwriter was called up and told to add whatever number was needed.

 If you look at the film’s advertisements and credit sequence, it’s also no accident that McQueen’s name is on the left.
-Newman’s is on the right, but higher in the frame.
+However, Newman’s is on the right, but higher in the frame.
 We’re trained to read left to right and top to bottom.
 That way both stars could claim they got top billing.

 How the Movie Business Works…

 But Allen also kept the production grounded.
-One day, a technical adviser told him that the fires didn’t look right.
+Indeed, one day, a technical adviser told him that the fires didn’t look right.
 He said if they wanted the burning sequences to appear more realistic, they needed to show more smoke.
+Irwin Allen took the man aside and in an almost fatherly tone, said:

 “I need to explain the movie business to you.
 We’re paying these stars a hell of a lot of money.
 And the audience is going to be paying a lot for their tickets.
 This movie is just simply not going to be very entertaining if no one can see the star’s faces and all you have is a room full of smoke on the screen”